Tech Paper: Endpoint Security, Antivirus, and Antimalware Best Practices

 Available performance optimization strategies and approaches are different for various antivirus vendors and implementations.
 One of the most common and effective approaches is to provide centralized offloading antivirus scanning capabilities.
 Rather than each machine being responsible for scanning (often identical) samples, scanning is centralized and performed only once.
-This approach is optimized for virtualized environments; however, please make sure you understand its impact on high-availability.
+This approach is optimized for virtualized environments; however, make sure you understand its impact on high-availability.

 Offloading scans to a dedicated appliance can be highly effective in virtualized environments

-Another approach is based on pre-scanning of read-only portions of the disks, usually performed on the master images before provisioning.
-It is important to understand how this affects the window of opportunity (e.g., what if disk already contains infected files but signatures are not available during pre-scan phase?).
+Another approach is based on pre-scanning of read-only portions of the disks, performed on the master images before provisioning.
+It is important to understand how this affects the window of opportunity (for example, what if a disk already contains infected files but signatures are not available during pre-scan phase?).
 This optimization often is combined with scanning for write-only events, as all reads will either originate from pre-scanned disk portions or from a session-specific write cache/differential disk that was already scanned during write operation.
 Often, a good compromise is to combine real-time scans (optimized) with scheduled scans (full scans of the system).

 The most common scan optimization is to focus only on the differences between virtual machines

-The most common (and often the most important) optimization for antivirus is proper definition of antivirus exclusions for all components.
+The most common (and often the most important) optimization for antivirus is the proper definition of antivirus exclusions for all components.
 While some vendors can automatically detect Citrix components and apply exclusions, for most environments, this is a manual task that needs to be configured for the antivirus in the management console.